-The proposed IR35 reforms for the private sector, now planned to take effect from April 2021, represent the biggest change to employment tax for decades.
+The introduction of IR35 for the private sector took effect from April 2021 and represented the biggest change to employment tax for decades.

-Traditionally, businesses in the private sector have been able to engage contractors using personal services companies (or other intermediaries) without having to give too much thought to the contractor's status for tax purposes.
-This will change for large and medium-sized private-sector businesses under the proposed IR35 reforms.
-They will switch the responsibility for determining a contractor's status and, if appropriate, operating PAYE and National Insurance contributions (NICs) from the personal services company to the end-user business.
+Before then, businesses in the private sector were able to engage contractors using personal services companies (or other intermediaries) without having to give too much thought to the contractor's status for tax purposes.
+This changed for large and medium-sized private-sector businesses in April 2021 when the responsibility for determining a contractor's status and, if appropriate, operating PAYE and National Insurance contributions (NICs) switched from the personal services company to the end-user business.